Danny Goodwin: Minnesota Twins

 Goodwin, who was never a very good fielding catcher, was converted into a first baseman by the Twins (though used primarily as a DH his first two seasons in Minnesota).
 His first season with the Twins stands as his best major league season.
 After once again starting the season in triple-A, Goodwin joined the Twins midway through the 1979 season.
 In half a season, Goodwin batted .289 with five home runs and 27 RBIs, all career highs.

 Though Goodwin spent a full season in the majors for the first time in his career in 1980, he did not see much playing time.
 Appearing in just 55 games, he batted .200 with one home run and eleven RBIs.
 Likewise, he appeared in 59 games in 1981 and batted just .225.
 He was released after the season.

 Oakland A's

 Goodwin signed with the Oakland Athletics and spent the 1982 season going back and forth between them and the triple-A Tacoma Tigers.
 While putting together an exceptional season for Tacoma (.301 avg., 11 home runs, 58 RBIs), Goodwin batted just .212 with two home runs and eight RBIs for the A's.
 He spent the next two seasons at Tacoma, where he batted .294 with 32 home runs and 147 RBIs, but never returned to the majors.
-After his major and minor league career, he played for the Nankai Hawks in Nippon Professional Baseball in 1986.
+His last professional season was with the Nankai Hawks of Nippon Professional Baseball in 1986.